 Play the pitch, play the crowd, play the world

-World Cup Winning Grounds 2026 celebrates the pitches, stadiums, training grounds and people that make the tournament possible.
-As pitch performance provider for World Cup 2026, SGL helps create the conditions for world-class performance on football’s biggest stage.
-Discover the expertise, technology and dedication behind the game’s most memorable moments.
+World Cup Winning Grounds 2026 celebrates the pitches, stadiums, training grounds and people behind football’s biggest stage.
+Across all 16 World Cup host venues, SGL helps create the conditions for world-class pitch performance and unforgettable moments.
+Discover the expertise, technology and dedication behind the grounds where football history will be written.

 The World Cup is where the world comes together.
 Where nations dream, fans unite and unforgettable moments become part of football history.